-Taiwan's Chi Mei Medical Center has completed four challenges mentioned in published robotic process automation (RPA) research, including automating a dynamic process, designing feasible human-robot collaboration, incorporating other emerging technologies, and bringing positive business impacts.
-Its executives called a committee to implement electronic invoicing.
-This implementation includes the creation of a software robot to automatically download cloud electronic invoice (E-invoice) data from Taiwan's E-invoice platform and detect inconsistencies between them and on-premise data.
-This bot operates when internal auditors are out of their office.
-They were satisfied with this software robot since the remaining work is only verifying the resulting inconsistencies.
-The Chi Mei Medical Center measured the time and costs before and after adopting software robots to audit E-invoices; consequently, it welcomed more bots automating other business processes.
+Taiwan's Chi Mei Medical Center has completed four challenges mentioned in published robotic process automation (RPA) researches including automating a dynamic process, designing feasible human-robot collaboration, incorporating with other emerging technologies, and bringing positive business impacts.
+Its executives called a committee to implement the electronic invoicing.
+This implementation includes the creation of a software robot to download automatically cloud electronic invoice (E-invoice) data from Taiwan's E-invoice platform and detect the inconsistency between them and on-premise data.
+This bot operates when internal auditors are off their office.
+They satisfied this software robot since the remaining work is only verifying the resulting inconsistency.
+The Chi Mei Medical Center measured the time and costs before and after adopting software robots to audit E-invoice; consequently, it welcomed more bots automating other business processes.
 In conclusion, integrating a software robot with other emerging technologies mitigates the possible errors provided by this bot.
-A good human-robot collaboration relies on the consideration of the human perspective in choosing RPA tasks.
+A good human-robot collaboration relies on the consideration of human perspective in choosing RPA tasks.
 Free bot creators are sufficient to verify that automating a business process using a bot is a reasonable investment.